 (Fra Angelico, Martyrdom of Saints Cosme and Damien, ca. 1440)

 Great planning.
 The best of the Italian tradition is lined up along the walls like advertising posters in a subway.
-Hordes of school groups and Japanese tourists clutching one another's hands in a line pushing through to see the Mona Lisa and get back to the souvenir shop.
+Hordes of school groups and Japanese tourists clutching one another's hands in a line pushing through to see the Mona Lisa and get back to the souvenir shop and toilets.
 If you stop to look at a painting briefly, they jostle past you like you were the elderly gentleman snoozing on his shopping cart in the middle of the grocery aisle.

 Jesus has long-range plans to save the World, but is presently engaged.